TRUMPING THE SEPARATION OF POWERS

 SNOW IN VICTORIA?

 Yes it does snow in Victoria and there is nothing better than getting out plein air painting in the snow.
-Here are two paintings I did in my back yard.
+Here is a painting I did in my back yard.
+The other one is at the Art Gallery of Greater Victoria in the Winter Small Works Show and Sale.

 Snow in the Garden Oil on panel 10” x 8”